How can we help?

 What is a quality adjusted bid?Arrow down icon

 In order to determine which ads to display on Twitter, we take into account both the bid amount and the quality score of your ad.
-A quality score is generally comprised of three broad elements, the three R’s:
+A quality score is based on a large number of inputs, but some of the primary elements we consider are the three R’s:

 Resonance: Are consumers engaging with your Tweet?
 Do they Retweet, like, or reply often?